 That said, Flavio recognizes the financial benefits he has received since going solar.
 He and his family benefited from the SREC (former state solar incentives program that is replaced by a relatively similar SMART program now) and a nice tax break for the year the unit was installed.
 He definitely supports the general movement towards a 100% clean energy service.
 Even though it costs a little extra, his dedication to the environment continued to inspire him.

 “It made me more aware of my energy consumption, the weather, and it made me feel like I was saving money on sunny days,” Flavio said, reflecting on how solar has impacted his life.

-All that said, like you may imagine he had concerns before the actual installation.
+All that said, like you may imagine he had concerns before the actual solar panel installation.
 After all, it is on your home and roof.
 He wondered how long it would last, if the system would need a lot of maintenance, and how to know if it did need to be fixed or replaced.
 Fortunately, Roy, his sales consultant, calmed those worries and helped him through the process.

-Since the installation, Flavio was even inspired to get an electric car.
+Since the solar panel installation, Flavio was even inspired to get an electric car.
 When asked about his electric bill Flavio laughed and joked: “What’s an electric bill?
 I make more than 100% I use.
 Well, that was the case until I bought an electric car.”

 That was Flavio’s biggest regret.
 He wished he had installed an even bigger system to accommodate for his electric car.
 However, at the time there was a 10k limit.
 Still, that hasn’t stopped him from recommending both solar and New England Clean Energy.

 “Your team is just super.
 It’s awesome.”
 Flavio said to us when we were making this material ready.